 How does your organization actively support and strengthen your KEY communities?
 How do you identify KEY communities and determine areas of emphasis for organizational involvement and support?
 What are your KEY communities?
-How do your SENIOR LEADERS, in concert with your WORKFORCE, contribute to improving these communities?
+How do your SENIOR LEADERS, in concert with your WORKFORCE and your students, contribute to improving these communities?

-- N1.
+N1.
 Societal responsibilities in areas critical to your organization's ongoing success also should be addressed in Strategy Development (Item 2.1) and in Process Management (Category 6).
-Key results, such as results of regulatory and legal compliance (including the results of mandated financial audits), environmental improvements through use of "green" technology or other means, or conservation activities, should be reported as Leadership Outcomes (Item 7.6). - N2.
-Transparency in operations of your governance board (1.2a[1]) should include your internal controls on governance processes.
-For some nonprofit organizations, an external advisory board may provide some or all of the governance board functions.
-For those nonprofit organizations that serve as stewards of public funds, stewardship of those funds and transparency in operations are areas of emphasis. - N3.
-Leadership performance evaluation (1.2a[2]) might be supported by peer reviews, formal performance management reviews (5.1b), and formal or informal workforce and other stakeholder feedback and surveys.
-For some nonprofit and government organizations, external advisory boards might evaluate the performance of senior leaders and the governance board. - N4.
-Measures or indicators of ethical behavior (1.2b[2]) might include the percentage of independent board members, measures of relationships with stockholder and nonstockholder constituencies, instances of ethical conduct breaches and responses, survey results on workforce perceptions of organizational ethics, ethics hotline use, and results of ethics reviews and audits.
-They also might include evidence that policies, workforce training, and monitoring systems are in place with respect to conflicts of interest and proper use of funds.
+Key results, such as results of regulatory, safety, accreditation, and legal compliance (including the results of mandated financial audits), environmental improvements through use of "green" technology or other means, or conservation activities, should be reported as Leadership Outcomes (Item 7.6).

+N2.
+Transparency in operations of your governance board/policymaking body (1.2a[1]) should include your internal controls on governance processes.
+For organizations that serve as stewards of public funds, stewardship of those funds and transparency in operations are areas of emphasis.

+N3.
+Leadership performance evaluation (1.2a[2]) might be supported by peer reviews, formal performance management reviews (5.1b), reviews by external advisory boards, and formal or informal workforce and other stakeholder feedback and surveys.

+N4.
+Measures or indicators of ethical behavior (1.2b[2]) might include instances of ethical conduct breaches and responses, survey results on workforce perceptions of organizational ethics, ethics hotline use, implementation of institutional review board (IRB) principles in cases of research involving human and animal subjects, and results of ethics reviews and audits.
+They also might include evidence that policies, public disclosure of information, staff training, and monitoring systems are in place with respect to conflicts of interest, acceptable use of technology, use of active funds, or appropriate selection of vendors.
+Other measures or indicators might include the integrity of testing, workforce accreditation, and equal access to resources.

 N5.
-Areas of community support appropriate for inclusion in 1.2c might include your efforts to strengthen local community services, education, and health; the environment, including collaborative activities to conserve the environment or natural resources; and practices of trade, business, or professional associations.
+In describing your organization's support of key communities in 1.2c, include the contributions of your senior leaders, workforce, and students.
+Areas of community support appropriate for inclusion might include your efforts to strengthen local community services; community education; the environment, including collaborative activities to conserve the environment or natural resources; and practices of professional associations.

 N6.
-The health and safety of your workforce are not addressed in Item 1.2; you should address these employee factors in Item 5.2.
+The health and safety of your workforce are not addressed in Item 1.2; you should address these factors in Item 5.2.